DuNGEOnmassster/HCI_Course_Design_playground/README.md

 # HCI_Course_Design_playground
-Repo to restore Course Designs for `Human-Computer Interaction` offered by Professor Xb Zhao
+Repo to restore All groups' Course Designs for `Human-Computer Interaction` offered by Professor Xb Zhao

+There seven groups in general: